 “And my elastic comes from an Australian manufacturer which produces really great quality elastic for underwear and bras.”

-When asked what she feels the term eco means today, Bain says it’s changed a lot since she started.
+When asked what she feels the term eco means today, Madonna says it’s changed a lot since she started.

 “I called the label Eco Intimates because to me it meant natural and I wanted to work with natural fabrics,” she says.